 Testing for gene changes

 Your doctors might look to see if your bowel cancer cells have changes (mutations) in certain genes.
-They do this if you are diagnosed with bowel cancer that has spread (advanced bowel cancer).

 What are genes?